-Information obtained by media representatives directly from students does not require parent approval before publication.
-Parents/quardians who do not want their student interviewed or photographed by the media must indicate this to the school.
+Information obtained by media representatives directly from students does not require parent/guardian approval before publication.
+Parents/guardians who do not want their student interviewed or photographed by the media must indicate this during registration but can make changes by contacting their school.
 They should also direct their student accordingly.
-Parents/guardians will be advised of this policy at the time of the student's registration and each fall in the Student/Parent Handbook.
+Parents/guardians will be reminded of this policy at the time of the student's registration and each fall in the Student Parent Handbook.
 Board Policy JOD